GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Methodology

-\textbf{Similarity Evaluation.} Let $\boldsymbol{M}_l^h = {\rm Softmax}(\frac{\boldsymbol{Q}_l^h\boldsymbol{K}_l^{h\top}}{\sqrt{D_h}})$ denote the cross-attention map.
+Let $\boldsymbol{M}_l^h = {\rm Softmax}(\frac{\boldsymbol{Q}_l^h\boldsymbol{K}_l^{h\top}}{\sqrt{D_h}})$ denote the cross-attention map.
 Each row in $\boldsymbol{M}_l^h \in \mathbb{R}^{T\times N}$ reflects the distribution of correlation weights between each temporal representation and the global representation $\boldsymbol{K}_l^h$.
 We can directly compare the discrepancy of such distribution and then determine a detection criterion.
 However, the conventional methods mainly adopt statistics methods such as KL divergence and JS divergence to evaluate distribution difference, instead of the similarity discrepancy between representations from the perspective of the inherent temporal patterns.
-Therefore, the strategy fails to guarantee the homogeneity between numerous temporal representations and the global representations, hardly leading to compact decision boundary (comparison results in Section \ref{ablation_study}).
-Therefore, in our devised dictionary-based cross attention mechanism, besides a branch for reconstruction, we introduce an extra branch for similarity discrepancy.
+Therefore, the strategy fails to guarantee the homogeneity between numerous temporal representations and the global representations, hardly leading to compact decision boundary (comparison results in \underline{Sec.~\ref{similarity_ablation}}).
+Therefore, in our devised dictionary-based cross attention mechanism, we introduce an extra branch for similarity evaluation.